 “My wife and I are the owner/operators, and we’re both at the facilities just about every single day,” Rick said.
 “It’s gratifying to see the reactions of people that live here; we give more, and I think that’s why we’re successful.
 We give a better product.
 We come into our facilities on a daily basis, and it’s gratifying to see the reactions of people that live here.”

-In 2011, Rick started a relationship with Community Bank, N.A., to tackle a relatively simple job for the Angelicolas’ first location (The Village at Greenbriar in Dallas, PA).
+In 2011, Rick started a relationship with Community Bank, to tackle a relatively simple job for the Angelicolas’ first location (The Village at Greenbriar in Dallas, PA).
 Since then, the couple has built two more locations—Highland Park Senior Living in Wilkes-Barre Township, PA, and Glenmaura Senior Living in Moosic, PA.

 One thing that can sometimes stall that kind of momentum is lending support.
 And that’s where John Pekarovsky, a commercial lending officer at Community Bank, comes in.
 John embraced the fast pace, trusting in Rick and Kristen’s vision.